edlovesjava/micro-learn/index.md

 ### Basc App - SPA / MVVM connecting to REST service

-1. Start with a basic spring boot application using Gradle (yes gradle, need to learn this too!)
+1. [Start with a basic spring boot application](front-end-static.md) using Gradle (yes gradle, need to learn this too!)
 2. Serve static content within the spring boot starter, simple Spring MVC back end to serve static content
-3. Serve the angular starter kit, remembering that it is bower / nodejs based, not gradle
+3. Add the angular starter kit, remembering that it is bower / nodejs based, not gradle
 4. Add node js stuff to gradle, and add automatic debendency injuection of bower to index.html links!

 ### Data service (Spring Data REST to Mongo DB via JPA)